Dip8080/chatw8me/README.md

 # chatw8me
+Check out the live demo of the application [here](https://chatw8me.web.app/).
 ## Project Description
 This project is a basic chat application built using Flutter and Firebase.
 The application includes essential features such as chat functionality, notifications, and user login/logout.
 It is structured following a feature-first approach and utilizes the specified packages: `flutter_riverpod`, `flutter_hooks`, and `go_router`.